dshadowwolf/config-general/README.md

 always be available - and likely create some security holes. (the 'Tie' test is listed in the original test-suite as #48 - we will be skipping it)

+Test 49 in the original test-suite (now, partially, in t/25-test-for-undef.js) also tested for Perl's -w parameter and how things were handled around that.
+As I cannot find similar for NodeJS, we cannot test similar.